Mlaiel/iacherie/events/event_sourcing/README.md

 ## 📝 **CONCLUSION**

-The Events Event Sourcing Module represents the pinnacle of event storage and replay architecture for the Ainflue platform, specifically designed for multi-format content creators.
+The Events Event Sourcing Module represents the pinnacle of event storage and replay architecture for the IA Chérie platform, specifically designed for multi-format content creators.
 With advanced event sourcing implementation, high-performance storage optimization, and comprehensive audit capabilities, this module ensures reliable, scalable, and secure event management for the entire platform.

 **🎯 Mission:** Provide the most advanced event sourcing infrastructure for content creators globally, enabling complete audit trails, temporal queries, and reliable state reconstruction through immutable event logs.